 - Rocks – I find my rocks outside but you can also find them at Home Depot or Lowe’s in the gardening section, at your local landscape store or you can even purchase rocks on Amazon here.

-- Acrylic Paint – I always turn to Martha Stewart acrylic paints for my painted rocks.
-The paint consistency is much thicker, the colors are brighter and the paint is easier to apply than other acrylic brands I’ve tried.
+- Acrylic Paint – Some of my favorite acrylic paint brands are Folk Art Multi-Purpose Acrylic Paint and the Martha Stewart acrylic paints.
+The paint consistency in both brands thick, and the colors are bright.
+The is easier to apply than other acrylic brands I’ve tried.